Q.How do I change my address?

-If your wall certificate is lost or destroyed, you may request a duplicate by sending in a written explanation/request and a check or money-order for $25 made out to the Iowa Board of Medicine.
-A duplicate wall certificate with "Duplicate" stamped on it will bei issued and mailed to you.
+If your wall certificate is lost or destroyed, you may purchase a duplicate by clicking Online Services at the top of this page.
+You will be redirected to the Board's online services website, then select Purchase Items from the menu bar.
+A duplicate wall certificate with "Duplicate" stamped on it will be issued and mailed to you.

 Q.How can I get a duplicate renewal card?

-If you need a duplicate renewal card due to an address change or loss, you may request a duplicate by sending in a written explanation/request and a $25 duplicate fee to the Iowa Board of Medicine.
+If you need a duplicate renewal card due to an address change or loss, click Online Services at the top of this page.
+You will be redirected to the Board's online services website, then select Purchase Items from the menu bar.
 The duplicate renewal card will be mailed to you.

 Q.My license has been inactive for several years.
 How do I reactivate it?